shengliu66/shengliu66.github.io/_pages/projects.md

     width="500"
 >
 <figcaption align="center">
 Comparison between BatchNorm and ConvNorm on activations of $k = 1,...,C$ channels.
-BatchNorm subtracts and multiplies the activations of each channel by computed scalars: mean $\mu$ and variance $\sigma^2$, before a per-channel affine transform parameterized by learned parameters $\betta$ and $\gamma$; ConvNorm performs per-channel convolution with precomputed kernel $v$ to normalize the spectrum of the weight matrix for the convolution layer, following with a channel-wise convolution with learned kernel $r$ as the affine transform.</figcaption>
+BatchNorm subtracts and multiplies the activations of each channel by computed scalars: mean $\mu$ and variance $\sigma^2$, before a per-channel affine transform parameterized by learned parameters $\beta$ and $\gamma$; ConvNorm performs per-channel convolution with precomputed kernel $v$ to normalize the spectrum of the weight matrix for the convolution layer, following with a channel-wise convolution with learned kernel $r$ as the affine transform.</figcaption>
 </p>